jsonql-org/jsonql/packages/validator/README.md

 }
 ```
 _please note we our extractor only support default export - not export
-this is todo with how we organize code within a jsonql project
+this is to do with how we organize code within a `jsonql` project
 but fear not if this doesn't work for you.
-The way we build our @jsonql/ast is
+The way we build our `@jsonql/ast` is
 like many small parts, and you can easily mix and match to build one for your need_

 Then it will transform into this for the validator: